 The checker-qual-android artifact is identical to the checker-qual artifact, except that in checker-qual-android annotations have classfile retention.
-The default Android Gradle plugin retains types annotated with runtime annotations in the main dex, but strips out class-retention annotations.
+The default Android Gradle plugin retains types annotated with runtime-retention annotations in the main dex, but strips out class-retention annotations.

-32.2 Android Studio 3.0 and the Android Gradle Plugin 3.0
+32.2 Android Studio and the Android Gradle Plugin

-Android Studio 3.0 and Android Gradle Plugin 3.0.0 support type annotations.
+Android Studio 3.0 and later, and Android Gradle Plugin 3.0.0 and later, support type annotations.
 (See https://developer.android.com/studio/write/java8-support for more details.)
 This section explains how to configure your Android project to use the Checker Framework.
-All the changes should be made to the module's build.gradle file - not the app's build.gradle file.
+All the changes should be made to the module's build.gradle file - not the project's build.gradle file.